curiousmind101/Sudoku-Solver/README.md

-#Currently this site is not working due to stopage of the API used to fetch new generate problems
+#Currently this site is not working due to stopage of the API used to fetch new problems.
 API : https://sugoku.herokuapp.com/board?difficulty=easy

 # Sudoku-Solver